aaubs/ds24/content/m3/02_Group_assignment.md

 Create something innovative using SBERT and semantic search, or even more!
 The guidelines are intentionally broad to encourage creativity.
 Here are some ideas to get you started:

-- Implement a semantic search engine (Text, Image or YouTube search function) using CLIP.
+- Implement a semantic search engine (Text, Image or YouTube search function using CLIP).
 - Use the Hugging Face pipeline to summarize or classify the query research results.
 - (Optional) Use SetFit for supervised tasks with SBERT models.
 - Consider building a search engine using a Gradio or Streamlit app.